itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 1.5.3 =
+= 1.5.4 =
-This release improves the internally used utility API.
+This release adds the Dutch translation.